Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods: Introduction

 \section{Introduction}

 Percolation on lattices with extended neighborhoods, which goes back to the ``equivalent neighbor model" of Dalton, Domb and Sykes in 1964 \cite{DaltonDombSykes64,DombDalton1966,Domb72}, has been a question of long-standing interest in the percolation field, both because of its theoretical significance and practical applications \cite{Kleinberg2000,SanderWarrenSokolov2003,Ziff2021,KozaKondratSuszcaynski2014,KozaPola2016}.
 Following the work of Dalton, Domb and Sykes, many researchers have performed extensive investigations, such as long-range site percolation on compact regions in a diamond shape on a square lattice \cite{GoukerFamily83}, site and bond percolation on body-centered cubic lattices with nearest and next-nearest neighbors \cite{JerauldScrivenDavis1984}, site percolation on face-centered cubic lattices up to fourth nearest neighbors \cite{GawronCieplak91}, site percolation on all eleven of the Archimedian lattices with long-range connections \cite{dIribarneRasigniRasigni95,dIribarneRasigniRasigni99,dIribarneRasigniRasigni99b}.
-The idea of ``complex neighborhoods" where various combinations of neighborhoods, not necessarily compact, was introduced by Malarz and Galam \cite{MalarzGalam05}, and has been followed up by many subsequent works in two, three, and four dimensions for both site percolation \cite{MalarzGalam05,MajewskiMalarz2007,KurzawskiMalarz2012,Malarz2015,KotwicaGronekMalarz19,Malarz2020,XunHaoZiff2021} and bond percolation \cite{OuyangDengBlote2018,DengOuyangBlote2019,XunZiff2020,XunZiff2020b,XuWangHuDeng2021}.
+The idea of ``complex neighborhoods" where various combinations of neighborhoods, not necessarily compact, was introduced by Malarz and Galam \cite{MalarzGalam05}, and has been followed up by many subsequent investigations in two, three, and four dimensions for both site percolation \cite{MalarzGalam05,MajewskiMalarz2007,KurzawskiMalarz2012,Malarz2015,KotwicaGronekMalarz19,Malarz2020,XunHaoZiff2021} and bond percolation \cite{OuyangDengBlote2018,DengOuyangBlote2019,XunZiff2020,XunZiff2020b,XuWangHuDeng2021}.
+In the mathematics field, there has also been work on this model, under the name of ``range-$R$" model.
+Penrose \cite{Penrose93} studied both site and bond percolation, including asymptotic behavior for bond percolation, and more recently Frei and Perkins \cite{FreiPerkins2016} and others \cite{Hong21} have studied the finite-size corrections.

 Since the early days of the study of percolation, researchers have focused on exploring the correlations between percolation thresholds $p_c$ and properties of the lattice, especially the coordination number $z$ which gives the number of nearest neighbors to a vertex, since $z$ (along with the dimensionality) seems to be one of the main determinants of the threshold.
 In the context of extended-range percolation, earlier investigations \cite{GalamMauger1996,vanderMarck1998,KurzawskiMalarz2012,XunZiff2020,XunZiff2020b} demonstrated that the percolation thresholds for lattices with extended neighborhoods can be fitted well by a simple power given by $p_c \sim z^{-a}$ or $p_c \sim (z-1)^{-a}$.
 It has been argued \cite{Domb72,dIribarneRasigniRasigni99b,KozaKondratSuszcaynski2014,KozaPola2016} that for longer range site percolation, the asymptotic behavior for large $z$ could be related to the continuum percolation threshold $\eta_c$ for objects of the same shape as the neighborhood.
 In general $d$, these arguments imply \cite{XunHaoZiff2021}